malabz/HAlign-3/README.md

 ## Introduction

 HAlign is a cross-platform program that performs multiple sequence alignment based on the center star strategy.
 Here, we present two major updates of HAlign 3 which help to improve the time efficiency and the alignment quality.
-1) The left-child right-sibling is replaced by K-ary tree to build the suffix tree to reach a higher identical substring searching efficiency at the cost of only a few extra space; 2) a global substring selection algorithm combining directed acyclic graphs with dynamic programming is adopted to screen out the unsatisfactory identical substrings.
+1) The suffix tree data structure is specifically modified to fit the nucleotide sequence: Left-child right-sibling is replaced by K-ary tree to build the suffix tree to reach a higher identical substring searching efficiency at the cost of a few extra space; 2) a global substring selection algorithm combining directed acyclic graphs with dynamic programming is adopted to screen out the unsatisfactory identical substrings.
 These improvements make HAlign 3 the only program which can align 1 million SARS-CoV-2 sequences fast and accurately.